mar9000/ecmascript4mps/README.md

 # ECMAScript4MPS

-ECMAScript4MPS is the implementation of the [ECMAScript 5.1](http://www.ecma-international.org/ecma-262/5.1/) for JetBrains MetaProgrammingSystem, a.k.a.
+ECMAScript4MPS started as an implementation of the [ECMAScript 5.1](http://www.ecma-international.org/ecma-262/5.1/) for JetBrains MetaProgrammingSystem, a.k.a.
 [MPS](https://www.jetbrains.com/mps/).
+This version is still present and migrated regularly to the last version of MPS.

+The *development* branch is in activy development and partially support ES6+ version.
+See `implementation.md` for informations about how the specifications have been implemented.

 ## Introduction